actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart/03 Time User.md

 The time user agent declares the usage of the ITimeService by the @RequiredService annotation.
 The annotation here states, that the agent is interested in multiple instances of the service at once (```multiple=true```) and that all platforms world wide should be searched for available services (```binding=@Binding(scope=Binding.SCOPE_GLOBAL)```).

-The required service declaration is given the name ```timeservices``` and is used for the corresponding field of the class.
-The ```@AgentService``` annotation fo the field states that at startup, the field should be injected with the found required services as given in the required service declaration with the same name.
-Here a type of IIntermediateFuture is used to receive each service immediately when found as shown in the agent body.
+The ```@AgentService``` annotation to the ```addTimeService()``` method states that at startup a service search should be started and the method should be called with every found service as given in the required service declaration.
+The corresponding required service declaration is found by matching the method name to the name given in the @RequireService annotation.

-## The Agent Body
+## The Agent Behavior

-The agent body is executed after the agent is started.
-Using the @AgentBody annotation a method can be designated as agent body.

-The body first adds a listener to the timeservices field, to receive updates whenever a timeservice is found.
-For each found service, the ```intermediateResultAvailable()``` method is called.
+The method is called for each found service.
 In this method, the agent subscribes to the found time service by adding another listener.
 This listener is informed about each new time notified by the specific time service.